FRAME stands for Facial Remote Activity Monitoring Eyewear.

 The aim is to publish the results in a medical journal and to be presented at national and international conferences, in order that our work is highlighted to the medical community as widely as possible.
 Links to publications will be sent to all participants involved in any aspect of the research.

-The project has been supported by The National Institute of Health research.
+This independent research is funded by The National Institute of Health research (Ref: II-LA-0814-20008).
 The project leader is Mr. Charles Nduka, (Consultant Plastic and Reconstructive Surgeon).
 Other stakeholders include Facial Palsy UK, Emteq Limited, Nottingham Trent University and Queen Victoria Hospital.

 How can I get involved?

+We are not currently recruiting for this project.
 The easiest way to be kept updated about FRAME and other research projects is to join our community.
 It is free to join, remember to select the E-newsletters and Research options when you complete the form.
-You can also see current participation opportunities on our website.